-• Students should attempt total Seven Questions including the compulsory question.
+- Students should attempt total Seven Questions including the compulsory question. - Question paper is to be set covering the entire syllabus.

 NOTE:-Emphasis should be laid on understating of building evolution and form.
 The continuous evaluation shall be made of students work based on various models, assignments and sketching Reference books: